heinermann/Valheim_mods/PassiveLanterns/README.md

 - Yagluth Thing: 3.76 -> 9.4
 - Golem Trophy: 4 -> 10

 For comparison, a standing wooden torch has a light range of 10.
 Note that this mod works with all *attachable* glowing items including modded ones, except for weapons.
-Mods that make anything attachable also work with this.
+Mods that make anything attachable also work with this, just add these prefabs to the whitelist if applicable: `heinermann_passive_stone_lantern`, `heinermann_passive_hanging_brazier`, `heinermann_passive_standing_brazier`.

 ### Advantages
 - No fuel needed.